Hyundai Kona Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Hyundai Kona are $1,186 a year for full coverage insurance.
-Comprehensive insurance costs around $240 each year, collision insurance costs $446, and liability coverage costs $364.
-A liability-only policy costs as little as $416 a year, and high-risk insurance costs $2,572 or more.
-Teen drivers receive the highest rates at up to $4,466 a year.
+Estimated insurance rates for a Hyundai Kona are $1,186 a year with full coverage.
+Comprehensive insurance costs approximately $240 a year, collision costs $446, and liability is estimated at $364.
+A policy with only liability insurance costs approximately $416 a year, with a high-risk policy costing $2,572 or more.
+16-year-old drivers pay the most at $4,466 a year or more.

 Average premium for full coverage: $1,186

-Prices include $500 policy deductibles, minimum liability limits, and includes both medical and uninsured motorist insurance.
-Rates are averaged for all 50 states and Kona models.
+These estimates include $500 policy deductibles, 30/60 liability coverage, and includes uninsured motorist and medical coverage.
+Rates include averaging for all U.S. states and Kona trim levels.

 Use the form below to get customized rates for your location.